Automated Payment Transaction tax: Overview

 The APT Tax was originally proposed to replace the entire federal and state tax system - including income, corporate profits, excise and estate taxes - in favor of a tiny tax on all transactions.
 The tax would be automatically deducted from special taxpayer accounts, linked by software to all accounts at financial institutions capable of making final payments to the government seamlessly in real-time.
-The APT Tax non-profit organization advocated for an Automated Payment Transaction Tax writes that under the plan, "every bank, brokerage, or other financial account established by a person, corporation or other taxable organization will pay 0.35% on all funds moving in or out of that account.
-The tax would be automatically transferred to a federal government tax collection account in the same institution.
-This will be true for stock, bond, options, and futures traders and investors; foreign citizens, companies and governments exchanging their currency for US dollars; a couple buying a new car; and, a teenager buying movie tickets with a credit card.
-The movement of funds is taxed and collected immediately without recording who or what was the source of funds or the recipient.
-This automated system would totally eliminate the need for filing tax returns and information returns, freeing individuals and businesses of enormous costs of tax compliance and greatly reducing the government's costs of collection and enforcement."
+The APT Tax non-profit organization advocated for an Automated Payment Transaction Tax writes that under the plan that financial account opened by a taxable organization or individual would pay the same percentage on all incoming and outgoing funds on the account.
+The tax "would be automatically transferred to a federal government tax collection account in the same institution."
+The group goes on to add that the funds would be "taxed and collected immediately, without recording who or what was the source of funds or the recipient" and that the practice would "eliminate the need for filing tax returns and information returns, freeing individuals and businesses of enormous costs of tax compliance and greatly reducing the government's costs of collection and enforcement."